lin380/coursebook/docs/06-acquire-data.md

 #> $ author       <chr> "Jefferson, Thomas", "Jefferson, Thomas", "Jefferson, Tho…
 ```

 Now, in a more practical scenario we would like to select the values of `gutenberg_id` by some principled query such as works from a specific author, language, or subject.
 To do this we first query either the `gutenberg_metadata` data frame or the `gutenberg_subjects` data frame.
 Let's say we want to download a random sample of 10 works from English Literature (Library of Congress Classification, "PR").
-Using the `filter()` function (part of the `tidyverse` package set) we first extract all the Gutenberg ids from `gutenberg_subjects` where `subject_type == "lcc"` and `subject == "PR"` assigning the result to `ids`.^[See [Library of Congress Classification](https://www.loc.gov/catdir/cpso/lcco/) documentation for a complete list of subject codes.]
+Using the `dplyr::filter()` function (`dplyr` is part of the `tidyverse` package set) we first extract all the Gutenberg ids from `gutenberg_subjects` where `subject_type == "lcc"` and `subject == "PR"` assigning the result to `ids`.^[See [Library of Congress Classification](https://www.loc.gov/catdir/cpso/lcco/) documentation for a complete list of subject codes.]

 ```r